 2005 was the first time in recent church history that one of our members was installed as a pastor.
 Rev. Carol Jamieson Brown became the 19th pastor of the First Baptist Church of Park Forest, Illinois and has served longer than anyone in the history of the church.
 In 2016, Allison Lundblad was installed as the Pastor of the Arlington Heights Christian Church.
 Rev. Annette Thornberg was installed as the Pastor of the Community Baptist Church in Warrenville in 2017.

 First Baptist has long been recognized as a church dedicated to children and youth ministries.
 These programs have included the Guild Girls, Scouting, Summer Music Camp, Vacation Bible School, the Children’s Choir and Youth Bible Studies.
 One of our current programs that has been very successful continues to be camping.
 Our ABCMC camp closed in 2018.
 In 2019, we went to Camp Tamarack in Wisconsin.
 In 2021, we we went to Camp Alexander Mack in Milford, Indiana.
 The seven days spent at camp are often life altering experiences for campers, many of whom return to camp to serve as camp counselors or on the kitchen and the maintenance staff.

 One of the newest children’s and youth ministries is the Praise Dance Team, under the direction of Karen Green and Gina Lewis.
 They were invited to dance at Avalon Park United Church of Christ for their 114th Anniversary Celebration.
 In 2011, an Adult Praise Dance Team was organized.

-The Prison Ministry team under the direction of Reverends Alex and Alice Brown, ministers at the Metropolitan Correctional Facility in Chicago and Cook County Jail.
+The Prison Ministry team under the direction of Rev. Alice Brown, ministers at the Metropolitan Correctional Facility in Chicago.
 First Baptist along with fraternities, sororities and other community groups make Christmas just a little brighter for the children of men and women in our state prison system giving each child on our list a gift.